 I still say it’s a made-up term.
 I wonder what the Google results will show once this article is published, crawled and indexed?

 Update: Friday 2nd July 2021

-I was concerned that my URL submission to Google had resulted in an immediate and successful crawl queue notification but that a message of failure to index was shown.
-It was a shame to write about all this and yet the copy not be in the Google SERPs for the pages to be seen and read if ever someone stumbled across them.
+I was concerned that my URL submission to Google had resulted in an immediate and successful crawl queue notification – a message saying “failure to index” was shown.
+It was a shame to write about all this, for the copy not to appear in the Google SERPs or for the pages to be seen and read if ever someone stumbled across them.

-But then 36 hours later, I was curious and Googled the term… et voila!
+But then 36 hours later, I was curious and Googled the term again… et voila!

 And just to see the same search in quote marks for an exact match…